 And that’s where 5G comes into place.
 5G is one of the keys to smart city development.
 Connecting communities all over the city requires an advanced ecosystem for the flow, processing and analytics of data in seconds, sometimes even real-time.
 5G brings power and system architecture to make it happen.
 What cities and countries benefited?

 Let’s look at it locally.
 In 2015 AT&T invested more than $700 million in Kentucky to upgrade both wired and wireless networks.
 With bumped up 4G LTE network, Louisville was one of the first 12 cities in the US to receive mobile 5G from the company.
 In early 2019 Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose will follow.
 The company will continue its spree to expand the service after launching in these cities.
 In UK it’s expected that 5G network will become available in 16 cities in 2019 alone; that includes Glasgow, Liverpool and Hull with launch cities being London, Cardiff, Belfast, Edinburgh, Birmingham and Manchester.
-AT&T is not the only vendor going 5G in United States.
+AT&T is not the only vendor going 5G in the United States.
 Verizon tested nearly a dozen cities in 2018, including Sacramento.

 Singapore and Barcelona innovate through lightning, transportation, health care, management of public services.
 Singapore launched the Smart Nation program and developed IoT-based systems.
-Its premise lay upon a web of connected city services that, combined together, offer a unique value.
+Its premise lay upon a web of connected city services that, combined together, offer unique value.
 Add a number of useful, everyday mobile applications like Beeline to suggest routes and allows for checking public transportation schedules.
 Or MyResponder, to help aid cardiac arrest victims.

-The previously mentioned report by Accenture suggest that smart technology and 5G in a small city with a population of around 30,000 could have $10 million impact on the power grid and transportation systems.
+The previously mentioned report by Accenture suggest that smart technology and 5G in a small city with a population of around 30,000 could have $10 million impacts on the power grid and transportation systems.
 A larger city housing 118,000 could see $70 million.
 A major city like New York could witness an impact of $5 billion.
 This clearly shows real-life potential and value.
-What these numbers don’t show, however, is the life-and-death situations that can be managed by the development of 5G network.
+What these numbers don’t show, however, is the life-and-death situations that can be managed by the development of a 5G network.
 Remote surgeries that rely on very low latency can also benefit.
 Sending heavy CAT scans or X-rays from experts from the other side of the world and then turn observed symptoms into lasting medical effects cost bandwidth, 5G solves that problem.

 Let’s also remember that China already work on 6G.
 5G’s large bandwidth, low latency and wide connectivity can be toppled with the unrivalled speed.
 For now, smart cities adopt Internet of Things slowly but steadily.
 6G on the other hand, can leave the structure of both wired and wireless networks on their heads.
 Cities can benefit by relying on data, processing power and the ability to deploy software solutions.